anton-k/haskell-wushu-panda/01-pomodoro/README.md

   void $ system pomodoro'onExit
 ```

-We use haskell extension `RecordWildCards`.
+We use Haskell extension `RecordWildCards`.
 We need to add it to cabal file.
 In the library
 section after `default-language` define a new field:

 ```